 He suggests growers give it time because the birds have to eat enough to get sick before they learn, something robins do more slowly than starlings.
 “They aren’t quite as smart a bird, I think, and they love cherries,” Gilbert said.

 In Gilbert’s experience, the trick works better on cherries than apples, namely Honeycrisp.
 Starlings peck through the apple skin and eat the fruit from the inside.
 Gilbert doesn’t use sugar on wine grapes because they don’t get washed before processing and the extra sugar would affect fermentation.

 As for Concords grapes, they don’t have a starling problem, said Mike Concienne of the National Grape Cooperative, which owns the Welch’s brand.
 Concords naturally produce methyl anthranilate, the active ingredient for many chemical bird repellents used on corn, rice and golf courses.

 The practice is most popular in Washington.
 Researchers and growers reported little use in Michigan, New York, Oregon and California.
+Science